 By private persons for private purposes.

 Required for certain media purposes.

 Required for certain state security measures.

-In general, the data transfer can be carried out as soon as the notification has been filed.
+In general, the data processing can be carried out as soon as the notification has been filed.
 The DSK can then advise the controller to amend the notification within two months after the day of notification.
-After this time has elapsed, the notification is final.
+After this time has elapsed the notification is final.

-However, prior approval by the DSK is necessary if the data transfer:
+However, prior approval by the DSK is necessary if the data processing: